open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 The `greenplum_fdw` module has the following known issues and limitations:

--   The Pivotal Query Optimizer \(GPORCA\) does not support queries on foreign tables that you create with the `greenplum_fdw` foreign-data wrapper.
+-   The Tanzu Greenplum Query Optimizer \(GPORCA\) does not support queries on foreign tables that you create with the `greenplum_fdw` foreign-data wrapper.
 -   `greenplum_fdw` does not support `UPDATE` and `DELETE` operations on foreign tables.

 ## <a id="topic_compat"></a>Compatibility